 "The fact that it is possible to sneeze with the eyes open suggests that it is not hardwired or mandatory," Huston said in a statement.
 It's not entirely clear why people blink while sneezing, but it likely plays a protective role, he said.
 [Why Do People Sneeze in Threes?]

 Sneezing, known to researchers as the sternutation reflex, protects our nasal passageways from foreign particles by forcing a 10-mph whoosh of air from the lungs.
 (Previous accounts put that speed at 100 mph, but a 2013 study published in the journal PLOS ONE found that six volunteers had sneeze speeds of 4.5 meters per second, or 10 mph).

-Sneezing protects our nasal passageways from foreign particles by forcing a 100 mph whoosh of air from the lungs, but the reflex demands more movement than that.
-When stimulated, the brain stem's sneeze center orders muscle contraction from esophagus to sphincter.
-That includes the muscles controlling your eyelids.
+However, sneezing involves more than expelling air and foreign particles.
+When stimulated, the brain stem's sneeze center orders muscle contractions from esophagus to sphincter.
+That includes the muscles controlling the eyelids.
 Some sneezers even shed a few tears.

 Perhaps people close their eyes while sneezing to prevent the expelled particles from entering their eyes, Huston said.